TAKE THE NEXT STEP

 Once you have chosen your course of study, you will first need to submit an Application Form.

-A part time study load is considered as 1-2 units/subjects per semester, whilst a full time study load is 3-4 units a semester.
-You may also choose to complete a unit as a non-award unit by ticketing the 'Non-Award' box in the other category on your Application Form.
+You will be asked whether you wish to study full-time (3-4 units per semester) or part-time (1-2 units/subjects per semester), what mode you think you will primarily study in, and what course you want to enrol in.
+You may also choose to complete a unit as a non-award unit by choosing the 'Non-Award' option at the bottom of the Courses drop-down list .
 A non-award unit simply means that you are completing a standalone unit for credit rather than applying for a full course.

-Application Forms can be found at the bottom of this page.
+A link to the online Application Form can be found at the bottom of this page.

-If you wish to gain any credit transfers or Recognition of Prior Learning, please include this in your cover letter/email with your Application Form.
+If you wish to gain any credit transfers or Recognition of Prior Learning, please indicate this in the relevant section in the application form and it will be processed as part of your admission.
+Be sure to include all relevant transcripts.

 If you are wanting to study at Morling as an Overseas Student on an Australian Student Visa, there are extra requirements for study.
-You can find these on the Overseas Students information pages.
+You can find these on the Overseas Students information page.

 Once you have received your Letter of Acceptance, you will be invited to enrol in your specific subjects by completing an Enrolment Form.